Managing environments and packages

 But where are the packages installed?

 Each environment only consists of two files, the code is not here.
 Packages will be installed to and loaded from paths defined by the global Julia variable DEPOT_PATH.
-In a default Julia installation this will include:
+In a Julia installation on the clusters this will by default be set to:

-1. ~/.julia where ~ is the user home as appropriate on the system;
+~/.julia where ~ is the user home as appropriate on the system.

 Packages can consist of relatively many files and some clusters have a limit on the number of files you can have in your home directory.
-If this becomes a problem, talk to us and we will find a way.
+If this becomes a problem, you can set the DEPOT_PATH to a Project folder

 Non-interactive use of Pkg